NinerBull/AccWideUILayoutSelection/README.md

 * [GitHub](https://github.com/NinerBull/AccWideUILayoutSelection/releases/latest)
 * Or put `https://github.com/NinerBull/AccWideUILayoutSelection` into your favourite Addon Manager

-To do this, simply install the addon, and your selected UI Layout is saved and will be used for all your chars!
-To change it, simply select another layout in Edit Mode.

 ## Configuration
+Your chosen Edit Mode UI is saved as the Account Wide UI automatically after exiting Edit Mode (unless you have disabled it for your spec as explained below).

 You can configure the addon by typing `/accwideui` into chat.

 * You can toggle whether the Account Wide UI applies automatically to all new characters (or chars you haven't yet logged into after installing the addon).